 Irish Life is proud to be a part of the Great-West Lifeco group of companies, one of the world's leading and most secure life assurance organisations.
-Great-West Lifeco and its subsidiaries - including the Great-West Life Assurance Company which was founded in Winnipeg, Canada, more than a century ago - have around \$2.3 trillion Canadian dollars in consolidated assets under administration.
+Great-West Lifeco and its subsidiaries - including the Great-West Life Assurance Company which was founded in Winnipeg, Canada, more than a century ago - have around \$2.5 trillion Canadian dollars in consolidated assets under administration.
 They are members of the Power Financial Corporation group of companies.

-Irish Life Assurance plc remained both operationally and financially resilient throughout 2021, despite the challenges presented by the COVID-19 pandemic.
-This can be seen in the overall performance detailed in Section A (Business and Performance) and is a testament to the resilience of our workforce throughout these unusually challenging times.
+Irish Life Assurance plc remained both operationally and financially resilient throughout 2022, despite the challenges presented by the COVID-19 pandemic, the War in Ukraine and increasing inflation.
+This can be seen in the overall performance explained in Section A (Business and Performance) and is a testament to the resilience of our workforce throughout these unusually challenging times.